 Summary

-• Last week, dividend growth of ‘The List’ remained the same and has increased by +8.3% YTD (income).
+• Last week, dividend growth of ‘The List’ was up and has increased by +9.2% YTD (income).

 DGI Clipboard